lenghuang/goblins-take-home/my-thought-process/README.md

 Progress Until This Point: https://github.com/lenghuang/goblins-take-home/pull/1

+I then took some time to hash out some bugs, spruce up the UI, and fix some data consistency issues. https://github.com/lenghuang/goblins-take-home/pull/2

+Both these PR's contain failr descriptive gifs.

 ## Adding Math Keyboard

 I have a few ideas for how to improve the cropping experience, like being able to undo, and more.
 But for now, a user can refresh if they mess up, and can keep track of what they've cropped so far both because we white it out and because we show them a gallery of cards.
 While the UI can be improved, I'm gonna keep powering on and now add a math keyboard for people to input formulas into.